GabeStah/mtg-divider/README.md

 #### Optional arguments

+- `--random-art`: Randomly assigns background art to each set.
+Default is `false`.
 - `--sort-by`: Sorts the sets by the given property.
 Possible values are any property [returned by the Scryfall API](https://scryfall.com/docs/api/sets).
 Default is `code`.
 - `--sort-dir`: Sorts the sets in ascending or descending order.
 Possible values are `asc` or `desc`.
 Default is `asc`.